DayToDayDevOpsCourse/GitHub/Day1/Day1-Practice.md

           2. Download the tortoiseGit from https://tortoisegit.org/ (this is also a git client, try this.
 Restart your machine if you don't see the colors on the local repo folders/files.)
           3. DO NOT clone any repository on desktop or directly under C driver or under username.
 Create new folder, give meaning name and then clone git repo.

-      2. Clone the GitHub repo to your local machine. (using any client Git bash, TortoiseGit, etc)
+      2. Clone the GitHub repo to your local machine. (using any client Git bash, TortoiseGit, or your favorite git client source tree, GitHub Desktop etc)

         Syntax: git clone <gitURL> <destinationPath>